AngelMond/E-Commerce-BackEnd/README.md

     <p>npm install</p>

 # Create .env file
-3. Once we have our dependencies installed, we need to go to CREATE a file named .env in the root directory.
+3. Once we have our dependencies installed, we need to create in the root directory a file named ".env".
-    * Inside out "env." file, we need to paste this:
+    * Inside our "env." file, we need to paste this:
         <p>
             DB_USER='your database user credentials here.
-Maybe you'll need to replace it for DB_USER=root' DB_PW='your database password credentials here.
-If you dont have password leave it in blank like this: DB_PW='' ' DB_NAME='ecommerce_db'
+Maybe you'll need to replace it for DB_USER="root"' DB_PW='your database password credentials here.
+If you dont have password just leave the "quotes"' DB_NAME='ecommerce_db'
         </p>
 # Create our DB called ecommerce_db;